Using Fortanix Data Security Manager with MongoDB Encryption at Rest - Windows

 The system will prompt you to enter Country Name, State or Provinence Name, Locality Name, and so on.

 It will also prompt you to enter the Common Name.
-Enter the app UUID that you copied in the previous Section 5.5: Copying the App UUID as the value for the CN.
+Enter the app UUID as copied in Section 5.5: Copying the App UUID as the value for the CN.

 Fig4.png